google/model-viewer/README.md

 # The `<model-viewer>` project

-This is the main Github repository for the `<model-viewer>` web component and all of its related projects.
+This is the main GitHub repository for the `<model-viewer>` web component and all of its related projects.

 **Getting started?** Check out the [`<model-viewer>`](packages/model-viewer) project!